angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 - **Bring in**: 4 Force of Negation, 1 Thassa's Oracle, 2 Flusterstorm, maybe 1
   Volcanic Island, maybe 2 Pyroblast, maybe 1 Red Elemental Blast

-Sneak and Show feels like a swingier Omnishow in terms of matchup.
-It's one of the matchups I have experimented with :card[Dz] being brought in and out depending on play vs draw etc. Should still be favourable.
+Sneak and Show feels like a swingier OmniShow in terms of matchup.
+It's one of the matchups I have experimented with :card[Daze] being brought in and out depending on play vs. draw.
+Should still be favourable.

 :::row{variant=centered}
 - Sneak Attack